DOX69/Databricks-Certified-Data-Engineer-Associate/README.md

 It's the coding environment where we collaborate.
 Multiple language thanks to magic command %.
 We can also use %run to run an other notebook.
 We also have %fs to deal with file system operation.
 Ex : `%fs ls '/databricks-datasets'`

 Other option to explore and interact with file (and more), we have `dbutils.help()` .A module provide various utilities.
-We prefere to use this because it can be a part of python code
+We prefere to use this because it can be a part of python code.

+### delta lake
+it's an open source storage framework that brings reliability to data lakes(data inconsistency and performance issues.
+Enabling build lakehouse.
+Perform ACID

+We have **transaction log or delta log**.
+A single source of truth.
+To get the version, commit